Personality Dell'Arte

 The pedagogical approach integrates the practice and the experience of the two facilitators.

 Psychodrama proposes a journey of emotional awareness and creative transformation of one’s own psychic structure, roles and relationships through the re-enactment of inner and outer life scenarios.
-In this sense it is a highly theatrical therapeutic practice, in which the person stages (enacts) a scenario of their life using the group both as cast (auxiliaries) and as audience of the play.
+In this sense it is a highly theatrical therapeutic practice, in which the protagonist stages (enacts) a scenario of their life using the group both as cast (auxiliaries) and as audience of the play.

 If you wish to know more about Psychodrama you can visit www.zso.fi/psychodrama